-Stumbling upon this truck on a recent trip to Asheville led me to ROOTS – The Microbrew of Hummus and became the inspiration for these Vegetable Hummus Wraps.
+Stumbling upon this truck on a recent trip to Asheville led me to ROOTS – The Microbrew of Hummus and became the inspiration for these easy Mediterranean Vegetable Hummus Wraps.
+Layers of hummus, veggies, + greens on a simple flatbread wrap.

 On our most recent adventure to Asheville, NC, I spotted an interesting truck.
 We were exploring the River Arts District, enjoying a snack at a little taco joint and I saw it parked across the railroad tracks.
 The tag line caught my eye – The Microbrew of Hummus.
 Definitely a fitting tagline for a town with a lot of microbreweries.